UPPMAX/HPC-python/docs/common/login.rst

     - We will also download exercise snippets and solutions that you can work with. `Use the tarball with exercises <https://uppmax.github.io/HPC-python/common/use_tarball.html>`_

+.. admonition:: **Learning outcomes**

+   - Be able to login, where you are

 .. admonition:: Cluster-specific approaches

    - The course is a cooperation between **UPPMAX** (Rackham, Snowy, Bianca), **HPC2N** (Kebnekaise), and **LUNARC** (Cosmos) and will focus on the compute systems at all these centres, as well as select resources at NSC (Tetralith) and PDC (Dardel).